Gastroscopy

 - Unexplained weight loss

-- Vomiting blood or passing dark stools (indicating internal bleeding
+- Vomiting blood or passing dark stools (signs of internal bleeding)

-A gastroscopy can also be used to take tissue samples (biopsies) for further analysis or to treat conditions such as bleeding ulcers or abnormal tissue growths (polyps).
+A gastroscopy can also be used to take tissue samples (biopsies) for further testing or to treat conditions like bleeding ulcers or remove abnormal growths, such as polyps.

 Preparing for a gastroscopy